petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md

 ### Styles

 The Styles tab includes standard options for configuring a Fragment's style.
 This includes a Fragment's dimensions, background, borders, and more.
-See [Configuring Fragment Styles](./configuring-fragments/styles-reference.md) for more information.
+See [Configuring Fragment Styles](./configuring-fragments/styles-reference.md) for more information on the available style configurations.

+Custom Fragments with more complex structures may require a specific HTML change for style changes to be applied appropriately.
+See [Applying Styles to Fragments](../../../developer-guide/developing-page-fragments/applying-styles-to-fragments.md) for more information on how that configuration works.

 ### Advanced